webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 # A global style change that affects all renderers, like a font size change.
 # As a result of a screen being resized

-Layout can be incremental, only the dirty renderers will be layed out (this can cause some damage which will require extra layouts). <br /> Incremental layout is triggered (asynchronously) when renderers are dirty.
+Layout can be incremental, only the dirty renderers will be layed out (this can cause some damage which will require extra layouts).
+Incremental layout is triggered (asynchronously) when renderers are dirty.
 For example when new renderers are appended to the render tree after extra content came from the network and was added to the DOM tree.

 [[Image:reflow.png.pagespeed.ce.Gq6DrRBdK_.png|Figure 17: Incremental layout - only dirty renderers and their children are layed out ([[#3_6|3.6]])]].

 ====Asynchronous and Synchronous layout====

 Incremental layout is done asynchronously.
 Firefox queues "reflow commands" for incremental layouts and a scheduler triggers batch execution of these commands.
 Webkit also has a timer that executes an incremental layout - the tree is traversed and "dirty" renderers are layout out. <br /> Scripts asking for style information, like "offsetHeight" can trigger incremental layout synchronously. <br /> Global layout will usually be triggered synchronously.
 Sometimes layout is triggered as a callback after an initial layout because some attributes , like the scrolling position changed.

 ====Optimizations====

 When a layout is triggered by a "resize" or a change in the renderer position(and not size), the renders sizes are taken from a cache and not recalculated.
 In some cases - only a sub tree is modified and layout does not start from the root.
 This can happen in cases where the change is local and does not affect its surroundings - like text inserted into text fields (otherwise every keystroke would have triggered a layout starting from the root).

 ====The layout process====